UCL/research-computing-with-cpp/session10/03exercise2.md

 ```

 ### Test our connection to Amazon Web Services

+If our connection has been set up correctly, 'describe-regions' will return a list of Amazon Web Service regions:

 ``` bash
 # Successful connection will return list of AWS regions